alikhan1998/BTP-Workshops/README.md

+﻿# Workshop 1 Released
-﻿# Computer preparation and Getting Workshop files
+# Computer preparation and Getting Workshop files

 ## Setting up your computers for btp200